3 lb Bundle: Special

 A pound each of:

-This is season four of working with Keith Pech, owner of Damarli Estate.
-He has some family in the U.P.
+Boy it has certainly paid off being good buddies with Damarli Estate.
+Keith Pech, owner of Damarli Estate has some family in the U.P.
 (Michigan) and passes by our warehouse from time to time visiting his family.
-Keith is really on the cutting edge of Panamanian coffee.
-He really hooked us up this season with his best chops but much smaller quantities than normal.
-Luckily he was able to produce two winning lots from his neighbor as well to fill in the shortfalls.
-These are high scoring, super fresh and very tasty lots.
+Keith is really on the cutting edge of Panamanian coffee, he won the Best of Panama in 2019 for his Imperial Pacamara and will likely have some winners in this years competition at the end of Sept.
+He really hooked it up with a nice high-end Natural Processed Catuai and Typica for far less money than the competition winners, high scoring, super fresh and very tasty lots.
 His mom is actually part of the Ruiz family who we sourced a ton of awesome Panama coffees from in years past.

-This Catuai Natural is more wild and is on the stronger side.
+This Typica Natural is nice and exotic but a bit on the milder side compared to the Catuai Natural, nice contrast between the two.
 Awesome prep and one heck of a cup.
 Pretty exotic stuff, if you are new to Natural Processed coffees, be in for something different.
 Being highly rated this cup will have some acidity to it.
-Floral, winy and fruity mark this cup.

 Roasting Notes: A bit dependent on personal taste what to do with this coffee and can be a bit harder to roast.
 High chaff, good to reduce the batch size slightly.
 Looks way darker roasted than it is, even at first crack, looks like you are pushing 2nd crack.
-If you are seeing splotches of color on a single bean, you are still in the light to medium ballpark.
-A strong shine to the beans are you are getting closer to 2nd crack than first.
+If you are seeing splotches on a single beans, you are still in the light to medium ballpark.
 If you like acidity, floral and fruit tones, the front loaded light roast cup is pretty cool stuff.
 If you like traditional Panama and Central American coffee, good to go into the medium roast points to get some darker toned balance.
-Darker roasts will be exotic for the roast point, but we liked it best before 2nd crack.
-A longer setup time on these beans will help a ton, blasty coffees often need 3-5 days to start tasting their best.

 Damarli Estate is a specialty coffee farm located in Boquete, Panama.
 The estate dates back to 1995 when David Pech, a photographer in the United States and his wife Lia Pech (Ruiz) bought the farm from a bank foreclosure.
 Lia’s family, the Ruiz family, had been heavily involved in the coffee industry in Boquete for four generations; thus David and Lia were encouraged to get involved with the family industry as well.